mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

     MovieDbExample.close()
 ```

 For practical applications, you will write many helper functions for executing required Cypher queries.
 Before you write one line of Python code I suggest that you always experiment in the Neo4J web app with test graph database data and interactively write the Cypher queries you need.
-Once you have working queries then write the Python client code based on both the sumple example we just looked at and the Neo4J Python documentation.
+Once you have working queries then write the Python client code based on both the example we just looked at and the Neo4J Python documentation.

 This ends our brief tour of property graphs.
 In my own work I use semantic web RDF graph databases for most of my work so we will later take a much deeper dive into RDF and the SPARQL query language, but not further use property graphs in this book except for support both RDF and Cypher data generation in a later example Knowledge Graph Creator.
 I personally use RDF for about 90% of my work with graph data and property graphs like Neo4J about 10% of the time.